-While Deutsche Bank remains committed to the targets outlined in its Sustainability Deep Dive on 2 March 2023, Deutsche Bank may face headwinds in achieving its aim for € 500 billion in cumulative ESG financing and investment volumes through the end of 2025.
+While Deutsche Bank remains committed to the targets and ambitions outlined in the Sustainability Deep Dive in 2023, Deutsche Bank may face headwinds in achieving its target for € 500 billion in cumulative ESG financing and investment volumes through the end of 2025.
 If ambitions or targets are missed, this could impact, among other things, revenues and the reputation of Deutsche Bank.
 In addition, scarcity of ESG assets may reduce Deutsche Bank's ability to issue ESG compliant funding.
 Similarly, significant deviations from absolute and intensity-based net zero aligned emissions targets may open Deutsche Bank up to reputational risks.